David Brown

 Yes, Washington follows a pure comparative fault rule, which means you can still recover compensation even if you were partially at fault.
 However, your compensation will be reduced by the percentage of your fault.
 For example, if you are found 20% at fault, your compensation will be reduced by 20%.

-Brett, McCandlis Brown & Conner car wreck lawyers work on a contingency fee basis, meaning we only get paid if you win your case.
+Brett, McCandlis Brown & Conner car crash lawyers work on a contingency fee basis, meaning we only get paid if you win your case.
 Typically, our fee is a percentage of your settlement or award, making it easier for you to afford legal representation.

 Meet some of our top attorneys and negotiators at Brett, McCandlis Brown & Conner.